timcoxopc/govcms-lightbox/notes-to-self.md

-Originally implemented for D8 Intranet as View Implemented for CRCNA as content type display mode
+- Originally implemented for D8 Intranet as View
+- Implemented for CRCNA as content type display mode
-Try install on vanilla site
+- Try install on vanilla site / simplify implementation process / compartmentalise more / react?